PaddySlator/dmipy-bayesian/README.md

 # dmipy-bayesian
-Extension of the dmipy software package to enable Bayesian fitting.
+Extension of the dmipy software package to enable Bayesian hierarchical model fitting of microstructural models to diffusion MRI data.
+The Bayesian hierarchical model assumes a Gaussian prior over a user-defined region (or regions) of interest.
+This Gaussian prior is estimated from the data, along with the posterior distributions for the microstructure model parameters in each voxel.
+See (Orton MRM 2014) and (Powell CDMRI 2021) for more details.

 The main function is fit_bayes.py - which implements the Bayesian hierarchical model fit.
 Note that the input/output format is not *exactly* the same as for the dmipy fitting functions - that's something that we'll be working on in future.
 The example at "bayesian-fitting-HCP-example.ipynb" should be enough to get started.